xtrone88/vesta-rental-mockup/docs/backend_spec.md

 1. Expanded search APIs
     1.  should include location search by location name and by lat , lon pair or Geohash
 1. Laravel Tasks

+    1. Email

+       1. Post signup email.
+       1. High bidder lost email.
+(Sent when a user is no longer the high bidder)

     1. Guesty Integration:
        1. Should be able to sync properties with [Guesty](https://docs.guesty.com/) with a command and cron job occurring hourly
     1. Stripe
        1. Should Immediately charge the card upon auction ending.